caltechlibrary/newt/README.md

 ## Beyond Postgres+PostgREST

 Newt can talk to any data API as long as it returns its content in JSON.
-Thie means Newt can also route content to Solr or Elasticsearch before taking the results and sending them through Pandoc.
+This means Newt can also route content to Solr or Elasticsearch before taking the results and sending them through Pandoc.
 This more elaborate setup would look like this from front-end to back-end.

-- A front end web server (e.g. Apache 2, NginX) integrated providing access control where appropriate (e.g. Single Signon with OAuth2 or Shibboleth)
+- A front end web server (e.g. Apache 2, NginX) integrated providing access control where appropriate (e.g. Single Sign on with OAuth2 or Shibboleth)
 - Newt URL router (uses a CSV file for defining routes)
 - Search Engine (e.g. Solr, Opensearch)
 - Postgres+PostgREST (provides a data source API, is programmed in SQL)